-You should contact NOVA Impact.
+You should contact the NOVA Impact Office.
 If you are related to FCT NOVA you should contact IRIS, and if you are related to ITQB you should contact ITQB's Innovation Unit.

 E3.
 Marketing and Commercialization

 IP Rights - What can be licensed/commercialized?